-An added bonus of this tour is visiting the heartland of the human quest for spirituality – join us as we visit the ruins of Delphi, the ancient centre of mystical religion, and the monasteries built by monks reaching for the heavens in Meteora.
+An added bonus of this tour is visiting the heartland of the human quest for spirituality – we visit the ruins of Delphi, the ancient centre of mystical religion, and the monasteries built by monks reaching for the heavens in Meteora.

 This tour also has the option of a two day add-on excursion to Patmos.